Class CidrAddressBlock

 • CidrAddressBlock

-public CidrAddressBlock(java.lang.String s)
+public CidrAddressBlock(String s)

 Attempts to parse the given String into a CIDR block.